 There is no better way to introduce children to music than by experiencing a live performance.
 That is why each year, Four Seasons collaborates with a guest teaching artist in the presentation of an interactive concert for school children.
 This year, we are pleased to invite New York Philharmonic Teaching Artist, Richard Mannoia.
-Children's Residency VI presents 11 concerts to the public schools of Pitt County at East Carolina University's A.J.
+Children's Residency VII presents 9 concerts to the public schools of Pitt County at East Carolina University's A.J.
 Fletcher Recital Hall.Learn more.

 Open rehearsals are an opportunity for members of the public to come and see what happens behind the scenes.
 It takes lots of work to put together a piece of music and watching an open rehearsal can give you a glimpse of what it's like.
 Open rehearsals take place every Tuesday of a Greenville concert residency.
 An open rehearsal and master class schedule is below.

 During each residency, guest artists give master classes to students of the East Carolina University School of Music.
-Master classes with world-renowned artists throughout the school year is one of Four Seasons' strongest initiatives in musical development.
+Master classes with world-renowned artists throughout the school year are one of Four Seasons' strongest initiatives in musical development.
 They are free and open to the public.